How a secured loan can help your credit score:

 How a secured loan can bring your credit score down:

-- If on the other hand, you cannot afford to maintain your loan repayments, then this can have a negative impact on your credit score.
-For example, missed and late payments stay on your credit file for six years.
+If you cannot afford to maintain your loan repayments, this can have a negative impact on your credit score.
+Missed and late payments stay on your credit file for six years.

-- A hard credit check is normally carried out on your credit report when you apply for credit.
+A hard credit check is normally carried out on your credit report when you apply for credit.
 This can cause a temporary dip in your credit score.
-Don’t make too many applications in a short space of time because it can give lenders the impression that you are in financial difficulty.
+Try not to make multiple applications for credit in a short space of time, as doing so will harm your credit score and give lenders the impression that you are in financial difficulty.